Permabulls/permabulls/README.md

 # Permabulls

 ## What is this?
-<b>Permabulls' Official Gallery (0-1000, splitted in 10 images).
-Also, each  one of them got his hash (sha256) in "hash.txt", in order to allow everyone to verify the authenticity of them.</b>
+<b>Permabulls' Official Collection (0-1000, splitted in 10 images).
+Also, each one of them got his hash (sha256) reported in "hash.txt", in order to allow everyone to verify the authenticity.</b>

 Thanks for joining us!